 Regular teeth cleaning at Castle Dental is around $30 (cash and credit card accepted).
 Composite filling procedure is at $40-80.
 A full porcelain/ceramic crown installation ranges from $300-400.
 And a single x-ray costs only $5.
 The clinic also offers a two-year warranty on implants and crowns.

 Make sure you call to make an appointment ahead of time.
+(We were able to make an appointment just 4 days before visiting for a whole Crown Procedure.)

 Address: Av.
 A Sn, Vicente Guerrero, 21970 Vicente Guerrero, B.C.